 During your diagnostic sleep study, you will wear a monitor so that a sleep specialist can carefully analyze your results.
 Once you receive a definite diagnosis, the first line of treatment is often a CPAP (continuous positive air pressure) machine.
 A CPAP works by keeping your airway open during the night using a constant flow of air.

 While CPAP treatment works great for many patients, it’s also not the right fit for everyone.
 Some people do not tolerate wearing a CPAP mask well and cannot get used to sleeping in this way.
 Others find that they remove the mask during their sleep or that their partner is unable to rest due to the noises from the machine.

 If your doctor diagnosed you or your partner with obstructive sleep apnea but you have found CPAP therapy unsuccessful, please contact us at Phinney Ridge Dental.
-We can provide another option to treat sleep apnea and snoring in Seattle.
+We can provide another option to treat sleep apnea and snoring.

-At Phinney Ridge Dental, we offer an alternative to CPAP treatment: oral appliances for obstructive sleep apnea.
+At Phinney Ridge Dental in Seattle, WA, we offer an alternative to CPAP treatment: oral appliances for obstructive sleep apnea.

 We recognize that CPAP machines don’t work for everyone’s lifestyles, and many of our patients expressed needing a treatment option that was quieter, smaller, and less invasive than wearing a mask.

 To address this need, we design custom oral appliances that open your airway by gently sliding your lower jaw forward.
 These sleep apnea oral appliances look similar to traditional mouthguards and are a practical, effective way to stop storing and prevent the dangerous side effects of obstructive sleep apnea.